team-sviluppo/cc_scrapycat/README.md

 - `scrapycat www.dominio.it` - processes all pages on the site
 - `scrapycat www.dominio.it/pippo` - only processes pages under the /pippo path

-The ingest phase may be long, you need to wait for the cat's response with the number of URLs/PDFs ingested
+The ingest phase may be long, you need to wait for the cat's response with the number of URLs/PDFs successfully ingested.
+If some URLs fail to be ingested (due to server disconnections or other errors), the plugin will continue processing the remaining URLs and report how many were successful.

 # Settings